-Should you add a forum to your site?
+Is it best to add a forum to your website?

 Conversations enliven communities, and forums can be great places to facilitate conversations among community members.
 But how do you know when it's time to add a forum to your website?